Mohansundark/event-booking-system/README.md

 ## Live Demo

-You can access the live version of the application [here](https://event-booking-system-pex8.onrender.com).
+You can access the live version of the application [here](https://event-booking-system-pex8.onrender.com).**Please note that it may take around 10-20 seconds for the demo to spin up.**

 ## Contact